B. Prabha: Career

 At her first exhibition, held when she was still a student at art school, 3 of Prabha's paintings were acquired by Homi J. Bhabha, eminent nuclear scientist and patron of the arts, for the iconic art collection of the Tata Institute of Fundamental Research.
 Prabha's signature formal style evolved after her marriage to B. Vithal, when she moved from a modern abstraction to more decorative figuration.
 The artist couple held their first joint exhibition in 1956, the year they were married.

 Prabha's graceful, elongated figures of rural women spotlighted their lives, labour, and the very real contemporary threat of drought, hunger and homelessness.
 It is significant to note that Prabha, a female artist practicing in an age where women were unapologetically oppressed, used her position and voice as an artist to comment on the same.
 While her work today might seem like a simple documentation of the figures of rural women, a few decades ago the works were rebellious, and conscious remarks on spirit and the plight of these women.
 As she famously said, "It is my aim to paint the trauma and tragedy of women."

-Important collections
+Collections & Commissions

 Air India art collection

 Air India bought its first set of six paintings for Rs 87.50 in 1956 from B Prabha, then still a young art graduate.
 Prabha walked into Air India's art department and asked if the company would buy some of her paintings of Indian women.
 The officials agreed and a new art collection was born.
 The "Maharajah Collection" as it came to called, expanded to 4000 works over the next six decades and more, becoming one of India's most important art collections.
 The collection, which started with Prabha, aimed to put a little bit of India, both past and modern present, into the booking offices and spaces of the airline worldwide.
+Air India also commissioned her a wall mural for the waiting room of their Bangkok booking office.

+Indian Embassy Tokyo

+B.Prabha was also commissioned a mural by the Indian Embassy in Tokyo.